A Guide to 13 Most Popular Japanese Language Exams

 The Kanji Kentei, also known as Japanese Kanji Proficiency, measures one’s knowledge of the character kanji.

-The Japan Kanji Aptitude Test conducts the test.
+The Japan Kanji Aptitude Test is conducted.
 There are two options: individual and group tests.
-Instead of taking a paper exam, you can also take CBT (computer-based test) at the nearest authorized test center.
+Instead of taking a paper exam, you can also take a CBT (computer-based test) at the nearest authorized test center.

-It tests reading and writing kanji and their grasp of their meanings.
+It assesses kanji reading and writing, as well as their meanings.
 You understand how to use sentences accurately and correct stroke order.

 The test comprises 10 levels, with level 10 being the easiest and level 1 the most difficult.
 They added two extra levels, pre-2 and pre-1.

 Levels 10 through 4 are mainly for children up to age 12.
-High school students and adults usually take levels 3 and up.
-Level 2 is for higher education degrees and those seeking jobs demanding Japanese.
+High school students and adults typically take levels 3 and above.
+Level 2 is for higher-education degrees and for those seeking jobs that require Japanese.

 Level 1 and pre-1 are the most difficult ones to crack.
 Even native Japanese language speakers rarely pass these two challenging levels.